iqtidar314/Dhaka-College-Notice-Update/README.md

 # Dhaka-College-Notice-Update
-It detect changes in dhaka college notice page and send the changes in telegram bot
+It detect changes in dhaka college notice page and send the changes totelegram bot